SamuelPozzobon/AdvancedScoreboard/README.md

 ### An advanced, fast and customizable scoreboard plugin
 ### Features:
-    - sas
+-

 ## TODO:
    - More tags
    - More customization